 You’ll find that you land in an IRB-like console where you can test out your code and see what’s happening.

-Hitting Pry
+Hitting Ruby Pry

-At this point, we're able to check whether '@user' is set to the right user id.
+At this point, we're able to check whether @user is set to the right user ID.

 Checking @user